 This statue was discovered from the sand-bed of the Kallada river near Mannadi by sand mining workers.
 It was later kept in Thazhathukulakkada public library grounds.
 In 2010 archeological department took over the statue and it is presently preserved in the Veluthampi Dalawa Memorial in Mannadi.
 This statue is around 2ft in height.
 Although it is identified by historians as a Buddha statue, some of its features are similar to that of Bodhisattva statues like the meditation-belt and ear rings.
 He is seated in ardhapadmasana and has Ushnisha and lotus seat.
 Most probably the broken right hand was in boon giving gesture (varada mudra).

-A list of the rest of Buddha statues are given below.
+A list of the other known Buddha statues of Kerala are given below.

 More details will be added as and when we visit them.

 - Buddha found in the banks of Varattar river near Mangalam Thevarkkadu Subrahmanya Temple near Chengannoor (Alappuzha district).

 - Buddha in the Kovilkadavu Temple in Marayoor (Idukki district).

 - Buddha kept in a house in Onampilli in Kaladi (Ernakulam district).

 - Portions of a Buddha statue kept outside a temple in Nileshwaram, Pattanam (Ernakulam district).